sendaifun/fraction/sdk/README.md

 # Fraction SDK

-TypeScript SDK for integrating with the Fraction protocol - automated revenue distribution and treasury management on Solana.
+TypeScript SDK for integrating with the Fraction protocol - split any transaction into fraction on Solana.

 ## Table of Contents